Chapter 5:

 Then, softer almost pleading: “You don’t know what it’s like to carry someone else’s sin because you were too cowardly to stop it.”

 My throat went dry.
-“What are you not telling me what are you hiding and don’t answer with your poetic riddles?”
-I could feel my anger coming to the surface.
+“What are you not telling me?
+What are you hiding and don’t answer with your poetic riddles” I could feel my anger coming to the surface.

 He turned away.
 “Nothing you’d want to write about.”
 The way he said it was flat, practiced almost worse than a confession.
 Like he’d built a wall of words and forgotten what they were hiding.

-“You really are a coward Mr Vale but you should know this, the truth will come out!”
+“I will find out the truth Mr. Vale with or without you.”
 I looked at him I wasn’t afraid but disgusted by his presence.
 When I left, the air in the hallway felt heavier.

 I half expected another knock, another envelope.
 Instead, when I opened my laptop, three new emails waited, stacked like ghosts in a queue.